WoodyXu/poketto/README.md

 metric.plot(path_dir="your/path", title="your own title prefix")
 ```

-2.do eda (now support features and labels distribution for classification problem)
+2. do eda (now support features and labels distribution for classification problem)

 ```
 import poketto.eda as eda